jakeseaton/aerocene/README.md

 - run `sls dynamodb start --migrate` to create a local dynamodb server

 - open a new terminal and run `sls wsgi serve` to run the lambda server.
+(If you get a 'SSL: CERTIFICATE_VERIFY_FAILED' error, try running 'pip install certifi
+/Applications/Python\ 3.6/Install\ Certificates.command' in your terminal.)

 - Open a browser to `http://localhost:5000`.
 You should receive a successful response.